libocca/occa/examples/cpp/08_arrays/README.md

-### Example 4: Building Kernels from Strings
+### Example: Arrays

-A simple example to show the flexibility of JIT compilation by producing the kernel source on the fly
+We show the use of `occa::array<>` to simplifiy array operations along with auto syncs between host and device data

 ### Compiling the Example